 Tools & Coevolution

 After Jane Goodall discovered chimpanzees fashioning twigs into tools for termite-fishing, her mentor Louis Leakey sent a famous telegram: “Now we must redefine tool, redefine man, or accept chimpanzees as human.”
 Of course, as Jonathan Marks writes about Leakey’s telegram, “actually none of these alternatives is necessary–we simply have to avoid confusing the attributes of species for definitions of species” (The Nature of Humanness 2009:238).
-And now that we see Wild Monkeys Flaking Stones in a way that is difficult to distinguish from ancient stone tools, there’s a lot of confusion to avoid!
+And in 2016 when we saw Wild Monkeys Flaking Stones in a way that is difficult to distinguish from ancient stone tools, there’s a lot of confusion to avoid!

 Nevertheless, since the time of Goodall more non-human primate tool use has been documented.
 Hardly anyone talks about “man-the-tool-user” anymore.
 But wild non-human primates do not make anything as durable as stone tools.
 In contrast, as of 2015 there is evidence of hominids chipping and flaking stone tools as early as 3.3 million years ago.
 As much as we can admire the skills of our non-human primate relatives, as much as we can see similarities, as much as we can imagine this transition, it is nevertheless extremely important to convey for an Introduction to Anthropology how long hominids and humans have been co-evolving with tools and learned behavior.